 - Scrum.org courseware and further useful resources and links

 Certification & Assessments

 All participants completing the Scaled Professional Scrum course will receive a password to attempt the Scaled Professional Scrum (SPS) assessment.
 SPS class participants who attempt the SPS assessment within 14 days of receiving their free password and do not score at least 85% will be granted a 2nd attempt at no additional cost.
 The industry-recognized SPS certification requires a minimum passing score of 85% and involves understanding the Nexus Framework, knowledge from the course and of Scrum.

 Professional Scrum certifications are yours for life with no renewal costs to retain them.
 Once you pass the assessment, you will retain that certification, you will be listed on the Scrum.org website and remain there forever with no additional future costs.

 Group discounts available.

 Group booking discount for 3 or more will be automatically applied.
 If you have a group of 6 or more then a private booking might be more cost-effective.
-Please contact us at email@example.com
+Please contact us or email us at email@example.com